Dear Little Daughter (Part 1)

 My comment was abrupt, probably stemming from my own disillusionment with life at the time.

-She hung up on me, and when she did, I heard a clear, strong voice from within.
+She hung up on me, and when she did, I heard a clear, strong voice.

 “There’s a story in that box,” it said.
 “And you need to go find it.”